Embretr/startit2024/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 # This is a project for startIT 2024
-The team members are Mads, Mori, Embret, Marius and last but not least Anton
+The team members are Mads, Mori, Embret, Marius and Anton

 ## What's next?
 How do I make an app with this?